Scattering amplitudes versus potentials in nuclear effective field theory: search for a potential compromise: Conclusions

-We have analyzed whether the scattering amplitudes derived in the Weinberg prescription do actually follow the Weinberg power counting.
-The answer seems to be no, except for very low momenta (definitely below the expected range of applicability of this power counting), though particular potentials in the Weinberg prescription can do a better job for good regulator and cutoff choices.
-In particular the more recent potentials using the Weinberg prescription~\cite{Gezerlis:2014zia} fare noticeably better than the older ones~\cite{Epelbaum:2003gr,Epelbaum:2003xx}.
+It is worth noticing that particular potentials in the Weinberg prescription can do a better job than others at preserving their expected power counting for certain regulator and cutoff choices.
+For instance, the more recent potentials using the Weinberg prescription~\cite{Gezerlis:2014zia} fare better in certain partial waves than the older ones~\cite{Epelbaum:2003gr,Epelbaum:2003xx}, up to the point that they might be considered to have acceptable (though not optimal) power counting properties in the ${}^1S_0$ singlet (while for the ${}^3P_0$ triplet it could be argued that this partial wave is at a disadvantage because of the particular definition I have used for the EFT uncertainties).
 The tool for this analysis are the distorted wave perturbative techniques that are normally used to construct scattering amplitudes following an explicit power counting~\cite{Valderrama:2009ei,Valderrama:2011mv,Long:2011qx,Long:2011xw,Long:2012ve}.
-Yet the present analysis is of an exploratory nature and a more definite conclusion will require a thorough analysis including more partial waves, considering second and higher order perturbation theory for the two-pion exchange potential and going beyond ${\rm N^2LO}$ (within the Weinberg counting).
+Yet, the present analysis is of an exploratory nature and more definite conclusions will require a thorough analysis including second and higher order perturbation theory for the two-pion exchange potential, as well as going beyond ${\rm N^2LO}$ (within the Weinberg counting).